github/docs/content/site-policy/github-terms/github-community-code-of-conduct.md

 ### *What GitHub Community Participants Can Do*

-- **If you see a problem, report it.** Moderators have special authority; they are responsible for this Community.
+- **If you see a problem, report it.** Moderators have special authority; they are responsible for this GitHub Community.
 But so are you.
-With your help, moderators can be Community facilitators, not just janitors or police.
+With your help, moderators can be community facilitators, not just janitors or police.

   When you see bad behavior, don’t reply.
 It encourages the bad behavior by acknowledging it, consumes your energy, and wastes everyone’s time.
-Just report it via "Report Inappropriate Content" in the Option Menu.
-If enough reports accrue, action will be taken, either automatically or by moderator intervention.
+You can report a disruptive user or disruptive content to GitHub.
+For more information, see "[Reporting abuse or spam](/communities/maintaining-your-safety-on-github/reporting-abuse-or-spam)."

 ### Our Responsibilities